AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 For more detailed information, see [Edit a data feed](/help/export/analytics-data-feed/df-manage-feeds.md#edit-a-data-feed) in [Manage data feeds](/help/export/analytics-data-feed/df-manage-feeds.md).

-### Edit Data Warehouse requests
+#### Edit Data Warehouse requests

-Edit each scheduled Data Warehouse request that is configured with the old FTP location to use the new SFTP location:
+Edit each scheduled Data Warehouse request that is configured with the old FTP destination to use the new SFTP destination:

 1. In Adobe Analytics, select [!UICONTROL **Tools**] > [!UICONTROL **Data Warehouse**].